syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 {% endhighlight %}

-`Triggers` can be flagged as valid only within the specific lexical states.
-For example, you can set a trigger not to fire, if it is in a comment within a language, by using the `AllowTriggers` attribute, as shown below.
+`Triggers` can be flagged as valid only in the specific lexical states.
+For example, you can set a trigger not to fire if it is in a comment within a language by using the `AllowTriggers` attribute.

 {% highlight xaml %}